jbcannon/sht31-array/pages/3dprint.md

 | Infill | 25% |
 | Support material | Check yes to "Generate support material" and yes to "Support on build plate only" |

-Most of these settings are the default values for “0.20mm QUALITY @MK3” in PrusaSlicer software, with only the infill percentage increased and Nozzle/Bed temperatures adjusted to ensure to temperatures fall within range of the recommended temperatures for the brand/type of filament used.
+Most of these settings are the default values for “0.20mm QUALITY @MK3” in PrusaSlicer software, with only the infill percentage increased and Nozzle/Bed temperatures adjusted to ensure the temperatures fall within range of the recommended temperatures for the brand/type of filament used.

 <img src=../figs/shieldprint-3.jpg width=200></img>

-## Multi-fin radiation sheild
+## Multi-fin radiation shield

-In the Cannon et al. XXXX study, we testing radiation sheilds using a multi-fin design with 5 or 9 fins.
+In the Cannon et al. XXXX study, we test radiation shields using a multi-fin design with 5 or 9 fins.
 You can obtain the 3D models for the components of the multi-fin shield by downloading the [multi-fin-shield](../files/multi-fin-shield/).

 <img src=../figs/shieldprint-4.png width=400></img><br>
 <img src=../figs/shieldprint-5.png width=400></img>